A system's wave function is uniquely determined by its underlying physical state: Discussion

 \acknowledgments

 We thank Omar Fawzi, Michael Hush, Matt Leifer, Matthew Pusey and Rob Spekkens for useful discussions.
+We are also grateful to Giorgos Eftaxias for discussions that led to the discovery of an important omission in an earlier version.
 Research leading to these results was supported by the Swiss National Science Foundation (through the National Centre of Competence in Research \emph{Quantum Science and Technology} and grant No.~200020-135048), the CHIST-ERA project DIQIP, and the European Research Council (grant No.~258932).